Celeo/reverb/README.md

 ## Installing

-1. Download a binray from the [GitHub releases page](https://github.com/Celeo/reverb)
+1. Download a binary from the [GitHub releases page](https://github.com/Celeo/reverb)

 ## Using